woman smiling by st hildas east history board east london

 Volunteers are involved in services across the organisation, with placements available on both a short- and long-term basis.
 They also have the opportunity to design and lead sessions.

-Why volunteer in East London with us?
+Why volunteer with us?

 Volunteering with us not only benefits the community, but also provides you with the chance to make a meaningful impact and develop new skills in a supportive and dynamic environment.